 - vii) Before a candidate submits the thesis, the supervisor must be satisfied that the thesis conforms to the requirements of the Ph.D. regulations and a certificate to this effect from the supervisor shall accompany the thesis when it is submitted.
-If the supervisor does not so certify, the doctoral committee on the recommendation of Research Advisory Committee shall take appropriate measures. - viii) After submission of the thesis by the candidate, the Vice-Chancellor from the recommended panel of examiners recommended by its Supervisor shall appoint two external examiners, of whom one may be from outside the country.
-A panel of Minimum of five examiners has to be provided by the supervisors. - ix) The examiners shall submit a report in the prescribed format to NLUD, giving their assessment of the thesis and their recommendations as to whether the degree shall or shall not be awarded to the candidate.
+If the supervisor does not so certify, the doctoral committee on the recommendation of Research Advisory Committee shall take appropriate measures. - viii) After the submission of the thesis by the candidate, the Vice-Chancellor from the recommended panel of examiners recommended by its Supervisor shall appoint to external examiners, of whom one may be from outside the country.
+A panel Minimum of five examiners has to be provided by the supervisors. - ix) The examiners shall submit a report in the prescribed format to NLUD, giving their assessment of the thesis and their recommendations as to whether the degree shall or shall not be awarded to the candidate.
 In the examiners' assessment if the thesis does not qualify for the award of the degree the examiners shall indicate whether additional work should be undertaken by the candidate or whether the thesis should be rejected outright. - x) If both the examiners unanimously recommend the award of the degree, Research Advisory Committee shall organise a viva-voce examination of the candidate and the same shall be conducted by one of the two examiners who evaluated the thesis.
 On successful completion of viva-voce examination, the candidate may be given a Provisional Certificate specifying that the viva-voce examination has been completed successfully.
 The report of viva-voce would be submitted to the doctoral committee for its recommendation.
-The recommendation of the Doctoral Committee will be placed before the Academic Council/ Executive Council. - xi) Where a thesis fails to obtain the unanimous recommendation of both the examiners, the thesis shall be sent to another external examiner in the approved panel of examiners.
-The viva-voce will be conducted only if the report of the third external examiner is satisfactory. - xii) In cases wherein the viva-voce examiners do not recommend the award of degree, the Doctoral Committee may decide: - a) to recommend that the degree be not awarded to the candidate;
+The recommendation of the Doctoral Committee will be placed before the Academic Council/ Executive Council - xi) Where a thesis fails to obtain the unanimous recommendation of both the examiners, the thesis shall be sent to another external examiner in the approved panel of examiners.
+The viva-voce will be conducted only if the report of the third external examiner is satisfactory. - xii) A candidate who is required to re-submit a revised thesis for evaluation / examination shall be reenrolled for a period of not more than six months prior to resubmission.
+Only one re-submission may be permitted.
+The re-submitted thesis shall go through the evaluation process as specified under Regulation 9. - xiii) In cases wherein the viva-voce examiners do not recommend the award of degree, the Doctoral Committee may decide: - a) to recommend that the degree be not awarded to the candidate;